Get and Put data Using Lambda & DynamoDB, simple & clear

 Here in line 15 we will set a constant called param.
-In itself we will assign a JSON object to this constant.
+We will assign a JSON object to this constant.
 This object specifies the following properties: TableName: to make reference to our table Users in DynamoDB and Key object with the property id, to match the id that our record (item) has.
-With these values we are telling our function FROM where we want to fetch the values and what value matches with the record searched.
+With these values, we are telling our function FROM where we want to fetch the values and what value matches the record searched.

 Inside the catch statement, put a simple console.log(err).
-If we get some error in response to our request of data, we want to display it too.
+If we get some error in response to our request for data, we want to display it too.

 Save the changes by clicking the orange “Save” button above the editor’s right side.
 Now display the combo box next to the TEST button and select “Configure test events”.